pimlie/eslint-multiplexer/README.md

 ```

 #### Pipe from eslint
-If you pipe the results directly from eslint you have to use `json` as format
+If you pipe the results directly from eslint you have to specify `json` as the format
 ```
 $ eslint -f json lib1 lib2 lib3 | eslint-multiplexer [options]
 ```

 #### Prefix eslint
-Its not necessary to specify `json` as format when prefixing eslint
+Its not necessary to specify `json` as the format when prefixing eslint
 ```
 $ eslint-multiplexer eslint | eslint-multiplexer -b eslint
 ```